05/04/2020 - The End of Cost

 A. Multilateral Organizations Solve All of Problems.

-One reason was the 1815 Treaty of Vienna had given top priority in negotiations over how various territories were to be ruled.
+One reason was that after Napoleon's march through Europe, the 1815 Treaty of Vienna gave top priority to how various territories were to be ruled.

-Second, the new liberal order, powered by the Industrial Revolution was producing improved apparent domestic prosperity reducing the attractiveness of war.
+Second, the new liberal order, powered by the Industrial Revolution, was producing improved and apparent domestic prosperity which reduced the attractiveness of war.

-Third, British and European states territorial ambitions and colonial land grabs offered more upside with less risk of manpower and treasure.
+Third, British and European states territorial ambitions and colonial land grabs offered more upside with less risk to manpower and treasure.

 By Anatol Lieven. a professor in the War Studies Department of King’s College London and a senior fellow of the New America Foundation in Washington DC.
 See Anatomy of American Nationalism republished in September 2012.
 Originally published in The National Interest on December 22, 2018; cross posted from open Democracy

-Western allies portrayed the war as civilizations against German barbarism.
-Today one can certainly say the British and French systems were better than the German; but one must admit that an Algerian subject of the French Empire or an African subject of the British Empire might have a different perspective.
-Also, the Russian Empire made a pretty odd member of the supposed alliance for democracy.
+Western alliesportrayed the war as civilizations against German barbarism.
+Today one can certainly say the British and French Colonial Systems were better than that of Germany; but one must admit that Algerian subjects of the French Empire or African subjects of the British Empire, might have a different perspective.
+Also, the Russian Empire made for an pretty odd member of the supposed alliance for democracy.

-The 1914 barbaric threat to European civilizations was the ruling establishments.
-It came from decades of social and economic changes which generated hatreds and tensions building within European societies.
+The real 1914 barbaric threat to European civilization was the ruling establishments.
+It came from decades of social and economic changes which generated hatreds with tensions building within European societies.

 Before 1914, the European conservative elites encouraged aggressive nationalism to divert mass support away from socialism.
-To preserve the old European order, they moved in a most disastrously direction.
+To preserve the old European order, they moved in a most disastrous direction.

-Today, the new cold war against China and Russia represent grave threats being generated by the conservative western establishment.
-A new geopolitical direction, it is comparable to that taken in during the early 20th century.
+Today, the new cold war against China and Russia represent grave threats toward the conservative western establishment.
+A new geopolitical direction is developing.
+It is comparable to one taken in during the early 20th century.

-This new cold war is serving as a distraction from vastly graver threats.
+This new cold war is serving as a distraction from a vastly graver threats.
 Western political elites are unwilling to address threats which would involve radical changes to their ideological positions.
-Their obsession with their own righteousness and civilizational superiority is leading to the moral civilizational fantasies that had helped bring on the 1914-18 disaster.
-This is liable to engender the distortion in judgment which, in the blindness of crusading frenzy, destroys nations and civilizations.
+Their obsession with their own righteousness and civilizational superiority is leading to moral civilizational fantasies similar to those that helped bring on the 1914-18 disaster.
+This is liable to engender distortion of judgment which, in the blindness of crusading frenzy, destroys nations and civilizations.

-Ironies involved with the US leading a new “league of democracies” against an “authoritarian alliance” include the anti-Chinese participation of Vietnamese communists, murderous Filipino authoritarian populists, and above all Indian Hindu neo-fascists.
+Ironies abound: The US is leading a new “league of democracies” against an “authoritarian alliance.”
+It includes the anti-Chinese participation of Vietnamese communists, the murderous Filipino authoritarian populists, and above all, the Indian Hindu neo-fascists.
 Authoritarian and cultural nationalistic member Poland is bitterly anti-Russian.
 Add France in 2022 if she elects a president from the National Front.

 Diverting domestic discontent into external hostility rarely works because the factors that created the discontent remain unchanged.
 Does anyone who has interviewed the “Yellow Vests” in France seriously think that they are acting as they do because of manipulation from Moscow?
 Does anyone who has seriously studied the crisis of the white working classes in the USA believe they have voted for Trump because they have been swayed by Russian propaganda?

 A More important link between Russia and America is the rise of Putin and Trump.
 Another is the rising death rate among working class males since the 1990’s in Russia and recently in America.
-In addition is the diseases and addictions fueled by economic, social and cultural insecurity and despair.
-In Central America a far more terrible version of these pathologies is driving millions of people to seek US asylum.
+An additional cause is the diseases and the addictions fueled by economic, social and cultural insecurity and despair.
+In Central America, a far more terrible version of these pathologies is driving millions of people to seek US asylum.
 This is driving U.S. radicalization.
-Yet total US aid to Mexico in 2017 was less than that to is Ukraine or Egypt, and a fraction of that to Afghanistan.
+Yet total US aid to Mexico in 2017 was less than that to Ukraine or Egypt, and a fraction of that to Afghanistan.
 Does any truly responsible national establishment neglect its own neighborhood in this way?

 Climate change threatens damage greater than anything the Chinese or Russian governments could or would wish to inflict.
 Yet media-politically generated hysteria over a minor Russia/Ukrainian clashes in the Sea of Azov could overshadowed close US-Russian co-operation to block the latest UN report on climate change.

-If Khrushchev had not transferred Crimea from the Russian Soviet Republic to the Ukrainian Soviet Republic in 1956, everyone would recognize the Sea of Azov as Russian, and this issue would not even exist.
+If a 1956 Khrushchev had not transferred Crimea from the Russian Soviet Republic to the Ukrainian of the Soviet Republic, everyone would recognize the Sea of Azov as Russian.
+This issue would not even exist.
 In the South China Sea, the USA is pushing back against China in the name of an international Law of the Sea which the USA itself does not recognize.
-If the Chinese were ever so mad as to use their position in the South China Sea against US trade, the US Navy could block Chinese trade to the whole of the rest of the world.”
+If the Chinese were ever so mad as to use their position in the South China Sea against US trade, the US Navy could block Chinese trade to the whole of the rest of the world.